 How Have Newer Drugs Changed Epilepsy Treatment?

-I think that all of these drugs have been shown to be effective in controlled trials.
-One of the nice things about these newer drugs is they tend to have fewer side effects.
+The nice things about these newer drugs is they tend to have fewer side effects.
 They're easier to use and more predictable.
 That's helpful, since we know that drug interactions are the bane of many patients.